-The three largest Naval Fuel Depots in the world rely on a flexible geomembrane for secondary containment.
+The three largest Naval Fuel Depots in the world rely on a flexible geomembrane for secondary oil containment for fuel storage.
 Secondary containment is provided both under the floors of the tanks and lining the spill containment berms.

 The facilities are, from East to West:

-Concerned about minor or catastrophic spill containment?
-Remember:
+If you’re concerned about minor or catastrophic spill containment, remember:

 - Fuel resistance and fuel permeability are not the same and are both important.